Building or renovating

 What are the fencing requirements?

-Pools under construction don't need to comply with the pool safety standard until the pool is filled with 300mm of water or more.
+Pools under construction don't need to comply with the pool safety standard before the pool is filled to a depth of 300mm.
 It may be appropriate to construct a temporary barrier for workplace health and safety reasons during construction while the pool is empty.

-Once the pool is filled with 300mm of water or more, a compliant temporary fence can be used for up to three months.
-This is provided it is inspected and approved by the building certifier who approved the application.
+Before the pool is filled with 300mm of water, a compliant temporary fence must be in place.
+It can be used for up to three months provided it is inspected and approved by the building certifier who approved the application.
 A temporary fence can only be used for longer than three months with further written approval by the building certifier.
 The building certifier can only give the final inspection certificate when there is a permanent compliant barrier in place.

 What happens when the pool is completed?